 Paper runs subject to numbers.

 Paper Co-ordinator: Associate Professor Gisela Sole

-This paper includes principles of the multi-disciplinary team, including presentations contributions from sports physiotherapists working with community and elite-level teams, a sports medicine ethicist, sports nutritionists, mental skills coach, sports medicine doctors, and a strength and conditioning coaches.
+This paper includes principles of the multi-disciplinary team, including presentations and contributions from sports physiotherapists working with community and elite-level teams, a sports medicine ethicist, sports nutritionists, mental skills coach, sports medicine doctors, and a strength and conditioning coach.

 - Paper Structure

 The paper includes eight webinars and a residential block over five days (Saturday to Wednesday afternoon); Blackboard discussions; and written assignments.